luciest06/Ironhack-Final_Project/README.md

 We proved visually and with the average silhouette metric that we could analyse our dataset using 3 clusters.

    - Testing relevancy of HDBSCAN algorithm
->Testing visually with a scatter plot
+>Testing visually with a scatter plot:
 ![show scatter plot](/figures/HDBSCAN_scatter.png)

 HDBSCAN is not the optimal algorithm here as it did not identify the 3 clusters, which are however clearly defined on the graph.